Frequently Asked Questions

-Will students receive training on how to use the Canvas Platform?
+Will students receive training on how to use the Canvas Platform for online learning?

 How many classes can my student take while attending Virtual Campus?

-A full-time student is one who takes at least 4 courses/2.0 credits a semester.
+A full-time student is one who takes at least 7 courses/3.5 credits a semester.
 It is important that students maintain full-time status to remain eligible for a number of assistance services and to stay on track for high school graduation.
-Students can take up to 6 classes maximum (3.0 Credits) a semester.

 Does my student still get the same holiday breaks as a traditional classroom student?

-Yes.
-A Virtual Campus student will follow the same school calendar as the Traditional Classroom student.
+Yes, a Virtual Campus student will follow the same school calendar the district follows for a DMPS student.

 Where can I see my student’s grades?